Fat2CS/Fat2CS/README.md

 Added the `Fri 3 Aug 2023`

-Last update on Sun Mar 23 2025
+Last update on Mon Mar 24 2025

-**284 day before 2026 ⏱** days before new years
+**283 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with undefined, by Gabot ❤️
+🤖 This README.md is updated with hate, by Gabot ❤️